-Palace's Zaha considers Ivory Coast future
+Ivory Coast future in doubt for Palace's Zaha

-Wilfried Zaha: Crystal Palace forward considering Ivory Coast future
+Wilfried Zaha: Crystal Palace forward's Ivory Coast future in doubt

 Last updated on .From the section Sport Africa

-Wilfried Zaha's Ivory Coast future is in doubt after the Crystal Palace forward asked not to be selected for this month's 2022 World Cup qualifiers.
+Wilfried Zaha's Ivory Coast future is in doubt after the Crystal Palace forward reportedly asked not to be selected for this month's 2022 World Cup qualifiers.

 The 28-year-old has scored five goals in 21 appearances for the Elephants since making his debut in 2017, having switched his international allegiance from England.